Skip to Main Content

 The Anglican Episcopal House of Studies (AEHS) is a full Anglican seminary program within the wider Duke Divinity School.
 AEHS students participate in all aspects of Divinity School life and the vast resources of Duke University while enjoying the fellowship of a distinct formational group.
 The AEHS is a vibrant community of learning, prayer, and service that prepares students for Christian leadership in a variety of vocational paths throughout the Anglican Communion.

 Containing students from multiple Anglican provinces, AEHS equips the next generation of church leaders through a robust liturgical life, instruction in classical Anglican tradition, and practical training for innovative leadership.
 Anglican and Episcopal students at Duke are encouraged to grow in many dimensions—academic rigor, professional skill, radical service, and personal holiness—reflecting Christ’s commandment to love God with all our heart, soul, mind, and strength.
-For details about the Anglican Episcopal House, visit sites.duke.edu/aehs.
+For details about the Anglican Episcopal House, visit divinity.duke.edu/houses/aehs.

 The Asian House of Studies